OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 ### Js-worker example

 A small example of how to use the Alt-Ergo web worker can be build with the command ```make js-example```.
 This command also makes the web worker if it has not already been built.
 It produces a `www` directory with an html page where you can write a small example, run the worker, and see the results.
-You can also look at the console of your browser to look at the json file send
+You can also look at the console of your browser to look at the json file sent

 [install section]: ../Install/index.md